Why Are My Pregnancy Test Lines Getting Lighter?

 Spotting (aka implantation bleeding) is much lighter than most periods and lasts for a day or two.
 Spotting happens when the fertilized egg causes a little bit of lining to detach during implantation and is an early sign of pregnancy.

 Getting your full period after a positive pregnancy test, on the other hand, could potentially be a chemical pregnancy.
 A chemical pregnancy is a very early miscarriage that occurs when an egg is fertilized but does not fully implant into the uterus.
 The bleeding associated with a chemical pregnancy is typically like a period, but can be heavier.
-If you test again and the result is negative, this could be the case.
-If you are having a chemical pregnancy, keep this in mind: research shows that women may be more fertile following a chemical pregnancy.
+If you test again and get a negative result, this could be the case.
+If you are having a chemical pregnancy, keep this in mind: research shows that women may be more fertile after chemical pregnancy.

 It is rare, but bleeding in early pregnancy that is heavier and/or accompanied by abdominal pain may indicate an ectopic pregnancy.